 The parking lot for The Priest hike is located on State Route 56.
-It’s a mid-size lot with room for 15 or so cars.
-I imagine it can fill to capacity on fair-weather weekends.
+It’s a mid-size lot near the Blue Ridge Parkway has room for 15 or so cars.

 Post-hike, I highly recommend crossing over the scenic byway and picking up the northbound section of the Appalachian Trail.

-In short order, you will reach the Tye River and a lovely wooden suspension bridge.
-On either side, you can walk down to the flowing waters to enjoy a snack break.
+In a few steps, you will reach the Tye River and a wooden suspension bridge.
+On either side, you can walk down to the flowing waters for a snack break.

 You are now in Three Ridges Wilderness.
 From here, you can continue on the Appalachian Trail to reach Chimney Rock, Three Ridges and Bee Mountain.